This post may contain affiliate links. See my disclosure policy.

 - Customizable.
-Once you know the basics, you can make this recipe will any fruit of your choice.
-We like to use any berry on hand or other fruits, like apples and peaches.
+Once you know the basics, you can make this recipe with any fruit.

 - Versatile.
-These raspberry bars are perfect if you have a sweet tooth and want to finish your meal with a dessert.
+These make such a wholesome dessert.
 They also make a fabulous afternoon treat or something to entertain guests with.

 - Great for making ahead.
-Like strawberry oatmeal bars, you can make these over the weekend and enjoy them throughout the week.
+You can make these over the weekend and enjoy them throughout the week.

 - All-purpose flour.
 To make the crumbly base and the top.
 If your flour has clumps, be sure to sift it well beforehand.